MHD Turbulence: A Biased Review: Imbalanced MHD Turbulence

 First, everyone's favourite case of directly measurable MHD turbulence is the solar wind, where the Alfv\'enic perturbations propagating away from the Sun are launched from the Sun \citep{roberts87}, while the counterpropagating ones have to be supplied by some mechanism that is still under discussion and probably involves Alfv\'en-wave reflection as plasma density decreases outwards from the Sun (see \citealt{chandran19} and references therein).
 The counterpropagating component is usually energetically smaller, especially in the fast wind \citep{bruno13,chen20}.

-Secondly---and, for a theoretical physicist interested in universality, more importantly---it is an intrinsic property of MHD turbulence to develop {\em local} imbalance.
-This can be understood dynamically as a desire to evolve towards an Elsasser state, $\vzperp^+=0$ or $\vzperp^-=0$, which is an exact solution of RMHD equations (confirmed in simulations of decaying RMHD turbulence; see \secref{sec:decay_to_Elsasser}), or statistically as a tendency for the local dissipation rates $\eps^\pm$ to fluctuate in space---a mainstay of intermittency theories since Landau's famous objection (see \citealt{frisch95}) to \citet{K41} and the latter's response in the form of the refined similarity hypothesis, accepting a fluctuating~$\eps$ \citep{K62} (the theories of intermittency for balanced MHD turbulence proposed by \citealt{chandran15} and \citealt{mallet17a}, skimmed through in \secref{sec:MS17}, are based on the same premise).
+Secondly---and, for a theoretical physicist interested in universality, more importantly---it is an intrinsic property of MHD turbulence to develop regions of {\em local} imbalance.
+This can be understood dynamically as a desire to evolve towards an Elsasser state, $\vzperp^+=0$ or $\vzperp^-=0$, which is an exact solution of RMHD equations (confirmed in simulations of decaying RMHD turbulence; see \secref{sec:decay_to_Elsasser}), or statistically as a tendency for the local dissipation rates $\eps^\pm$ to fluctuate in space---a mainstay of intermittency theories since Landau's famous objection (see \citealt{frisch95}) to \citet{K41} and the latter's response in the form of the refined similarity hypothesis, accepting a fluctuating~$\eps$ \citep{K62} (the theories of intermittency for balanced MHD turbulence proposed by \citealt{chandran15} and \citealt{mallet17a}, skimmed through in \secref{sec:MS17}, were based on the same premise).
 In this context, a complete intermittency theory for MHD turbulence must incorporate whatever local modification (if any) of the MHD cascade is caused by $\eps^+\neq\eps^-$, something that no existing theory has as yet accomplished or attempted.
+Another influential school of thought on the root causes of local imbalance connects it to a tendency for the cross-helicity to be less vigorously cascaded than energy, leading to local enhancements of $\vuperp\cdot\vbperp$ (see footnotes~\ref{fn:uBcorr} and~\ref{fn:uBcorr2} and references therein).